Missions and Operations

 The operation begins with large forces committed to the city.
 Soldiers push in, air assets strike, and the Variants respond with predatory timing.
 As the bombing begins, ground forces become separated, hunted, and forced into desperate movement.

 The fallout drives Beckham, Chow, Jensen, Timbo, Jinx, Ryan, Valdez, and others into the tunnels beneath Manhattan.
-What should have been a clearing operation becomes a survival action.
 The tunnels reveal that the enemy does not merely hide.
 It nests, stalks, tests, communicates, and takes prisoners.

 Tactical problem